Genrikh Lyushkov: Secret police

-When he was given the post, he was, according to a later interview with Japanese military officials, given personal orders to aid in elimination of specific officials as a part of the Great Purge: Vsevolod Balitsky (the former NKVD chief in the Far East, whom Lyushkov was replacing), Vasily Blyukher (a Marshal of the Soviet Union), and Albert Yanovich Lapin (the Far East Air Corps Commander).
-Balitsky, Blyukher, and Lapin all fell victim to the Great Purge.
-Balitsky's arrest and execution resulted from evidence gathered by Lyushkov.
+When he was given the post, he was, according to a later interview with Japanese military officials, given personal orders to aid in elimination of specific officials as a part of the Great Purge: Terenti Deribas (the former NKVD chief in the Far East, whom Lyushkov was replacing), Vasily Blyukher (a Marshal of the Soviet Union), and Albert Yanovich Lapin (the Far East Air Corps Commander).
+Deribas, Blyukher, and Lapin all fell victim to the Great Purge.
+Deribas' arrest and execution resulted from evidence gathered by Lyushkov.
 Blyukher's arrest and subsequent death resulted from blame being assigned to him for Lyushkov's defection.
 Lapin committed suicide while imprisoned.

-Prompted by his Japanese interrogators, Lyushkov gave one of the earliest explanations of the circumstances of the Great Purge, arguing that he had been merely appeasing Stalin and that he had no choice but to carry out his orders.
-Lyushkov, immediately upon arriving in Khabarovsk, saw that Balitsky had been arrested and sent to Moscow for trial and execution.
+Prompted later by his Japanese interrogators, Lyushkov gave one of the earliest explanations of the circumstances of the Great Purge, arguing that he had been merely appeasing Stalin and that he had no choice but to carry out his orders.
+Lyushkov, immediately upon arriving in Khabarovsk, saw that Deribas had been arrested and sent to Moscow for trial and execution.

-However, his time in the post proved to be short.
-When the Great Purge was near its peak and NKVD boss Nikolai Yezhov was gradually losing power, Lyushkov received a summons to return to Moscow, but strongly suspected that it would mean his own arrest and execution, since his own two predecessors in his post, Terenty Deribas and Balitsky, had both been purged.
-Balitsky had been convicted on information from Lyushkov himself, whom he had considered a friend.
+Lyushkov commanded the local NKVD troika and was involved in mass executions.